albee/ASAP/asap/coordinator/README.md

 # coordinator

-High-level test logic for controlling the ReSWARM experiments.
+High-level test logic for controlling ASAP experiments.
 Test calls are made using `execute_asap`, and the test run is operated from coordinator.

 `coordinator` nodelet : Handles operations between the planner, estimator, controller, etc. Versions exist for the primary and secondary Astrobees.